 Every spring, we report to Congress about trends observed in the complaints we received the prior year in our Consumer Response Annual Report.

 Our reports highlight some of what we’re seeing in the complaints we handle, but know there are more ways to use, analyze and build on the data.
 That’s why we make it possible for you to download the data, once we have taken steps to remove personal information.

-You can download all complaint data as either a CSV of JSON file here, or you can download a subset of the data—like all complaints for a specific product—by filtering the full data set and exporting your results.
+You can download all complaint data as either a CSV or JSON file here, or you can download a subset of the data—such as all complaints for a specific product—by filtering the full data set and exporting your results.

 Use our data

 Looking to export our data and have more control over it?
 Use our Open Data API.